By Greg Ball, President of Ball Media Innovations

-Also consider that emotions count too.
+Also, consider that emotions count too.
 Again, the more variety the better.
-A variety of emotions create a bigger impact in conference promotional videos.
-It’s helpful to show attendees having fun, listening with interest, laughing at a speaker’s joke, applauding, or being moved by information, etc. This would mean having a camera aimed at the audience.
+A variety of emotions create a bigger impact on conference promotional videos.
+It's helpful to show attendees having fun, listening with interest, laughing at a speaker's joke, applauding, or being moved by information, etc. This would mean having a camera aimed at the audience.

 Determine if you want visuals only of speakers on stage, or you want their voices as well.

 Showing your speakers in your video can be great.
 You can show them speaking without sound, with background music.
 Another option is to add a brief but compelling sound bite from their presentation to the video.
 I find that this can be more effective than just showing the speaker with no sound bites.
 This might add something to the cost.
 For this, you'd need a crew committed to obtaining the speaker's video with a tie into the audio system of the room.